aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-rectangle/_index.md

 A: Absolutely.
 Aspose.Imaging provides methods such as `DrawEllipse`, `DrawLine`, and `DrawPolygon`.

 **Q: Is the library free for commercial use?**
-A: No, Aspose.Imaging is a commercial product, but you can evaluate it with a free trial available [here](https://releases.aspose.com/).
+A: No, Aspose.Imaging is a commercial product, but you can evaluate it with a free trial available on the [free trial download page](https://releases.aspose.com/).

 **Q: Does this work on both Windows and web applications?**
 A: Yes, the same code runs in ASP.NET, Blazor, and console apps.